Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 And a big Maine Coon (especially a male) might be prone to gorging and then maybe vomiting a bit.
 In that case you'll want to measure his meals.

-As for the exact type of food, there are so many good choices, I haven't been able to pick favorites yet.
+As for the exact brand, there are so many good choices, I haven't been able to pick favorites yet.

 Another visitor asked about Orijen Cat Food, which looks terrific, and at our house we're feeding Wellness Core.

-There is a new food by Wysong.
+There is a new option by Wysong.
 It's called Wysong Epigen, and it's starch-free.

 I just received it yesterday and the cats gulped it down like it was a treat!
 I'd recommend checking it out.